SuperAwesomeLTD/sa-adobeair-sdk/rdocs/source/05display.rst

 In the next sections we'll see how to display banners, inline video ads, interstitials and fullscreen video ads.

-We'll suppose we have the same setup as the previous section:
+We'll assume we have the same setup as the previous section, but we'll also add four SuperAwesome display objects that we'll want to show at the press of a button in our app.

 .. code-block:: actionscript

     import tv.superawesome.*

-    public class ExampleApplication
+    public class AdobeAIRDemo
            extends Sprite
            implements SALoaderInterface {

         // the loader object
         private var loader: SALoader = null;